 Finger food is meant to be eaten directly using the hands, without any kind of utensils.
 In few cuisines food is relished with hands, especially South Asian culture.
 Street Food sometimes, not always though are considered finger food.
 In Western world they are a part of starter or the main course.
 I relish almost all the Indian finger food.
 Amongst the English Finger Food, I love canapes, quiches and different kinds of buns both sweet and savoury.
 Kothibirichya vadya is an ideal tea time snack.
 Healthy because it has the greens of coriander and chickpea flour with it’s low glycemic index, gluten free, rich in proteins makes it an ideal finger food.
 I have fried it in rice bran oil which is proving to be rather healthy in Indian cooking.
 It’s high smoke point makes it absolutely ideal.

 I have followed Kamalabai Ogale’s recipe from her book Ruchira.
 It goes in my Ruchira Videshini category which is a research into her recipes and adapting it to modern kitchen and needs.
-I have followed original recipe apart from the fact of using red chilli powder instead of green chillies.
+I have followed original recipe apart from the facts of using red chilli powder instead of green chillies and avoided using baking soda.

 2 cups of chopped coriander